Updates on Technology & Testing in Pathology

 Develop familiarity with the workings of the pathology laboratory, and how this impacts diagnosis

 Describe the uses of the immune-histochemical and molecular tests utilized by the pathologist in the evaluation of lower genital tract disease

 The ASCCP is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 Physician Credit Designation

-ASCCP - The American Society for Colposcopy and Cervical Pathology designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
+ASCCP - The American Society for Colposcopy and Cervical Pathology designates this enduring material for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.